yangcyself/TA_GaitDesign/README.md

 | 0.10 |  105, 0.6|   |   0.05,0.02  |walk long double stand  5/5|
 | 0.05 |  105, 0.6|   |   0.05,0.02  |double stand 1/5|
 |      |      |      |
-> Their controller is the Kp and Kd, our controller is their Kp and Kd adding feedforward with $q$ and $dq\
+> Their controller is the Kp and Kd, our controller is their Kp and Kd adding feedforward with $q$ and $dq$\
 > The value in result is the amount of steps in experiment\
 > The above result is get under the condition that zero react force above 1e-2\
 > **Deparcated**